How to Safely Transplant Flower Seedlings: Tips for Beginners

 transplanting sweet pea seedlings

-• Tap and loosen.
-Turn the pot or tray upside down and give it a gentle tap.
-If needed, use your fingers, a spoon, or a dibbler to loosen the soil around the edges.
+• Loosen the container gently: Turn the tray or pot upside down and tap lightly.
+If needed, use your fingers or a small tool to ease the edges.

-• Support from the base.
-Try to push the seedling up from the bottom, and hold it by the base of the stem or its leaves—never the stem itself, which can bruise or snap easily.
+• Support the seedling properly: Hold the plant by the base or its leaves, not the stem, which can bruise or break easily.

 planting seedlings into the cut flower garden raised beds in May

 You’ve done all the prep work.
-Now it’s time to get those seedlings in the ground and give your future cut flower garden a strong start.
-Here’s how to make the transition smooth and stress-free:
+Now it’s time to get your seedlings into the ground.
+These simple steps will help make the transition smooth and stress-free.

 Dig the Right-Sized Hole